Breadcrumb

 General welfare

-The Assistant Chaplain & Welfare Officer is available to discuss general welfare issues or signpost towards appropriate support within the College or University.
-Students can contact her here for an appointment.
+The Welfare Officer Alina Khakoo is available to discuss general welfare issues or signpost towards appropriate support within the College or University.
+To make an appointment more than 3 hours in advance, students can follow this link.
+Please email her to arrange an appointment at shorter notice.

 For advice and guidance for prospective and current disabled students, it is possible to attend the Cambridge University Accessibility and Disability Resource Centre.
 Their advisors can assist students in accessing a range of services providing support throughout their studies.